ibm-cloud-docs/cloud-infrastructure/about-migration.md

 You can use RMM solution to migrate your on-premises workloads to {{site.data.keyword.vpc_short}}.

 ![Topology](images/On-Prem-1.svg){: caption="Figure 4.
 On-premises to VPC migration" caption-side="bottom"}

+This architecture diagram is applicable for bare metal to bare metal, bare metal to virtual server, and virtual server to virtual server scenarios.
+{: note}

 For a detailed step-by-step guide, see [VMware VM on-premises to {{site.data.keyword.vpc_short}} with RMM](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc).